 11. Running with that many people at 9am on a Saturday morning is such an amazing motivator.

 I mostly run on my own.
-I’m not very good at running ‘with’ someone as a running buddy, as inevitably different speeds and mindset on a particular day affect how fast or slow we run and if I’m honest, I find it frustrating.
+It’s not often I manage to coordinate running with friends.
 However I do find running surrounded by other people really motivating and I’m always faster at events and races than I am when I run on my own.
 Maybe it’s the energy buzzing around, maybe it’s thinking ‘well if all these people can do it, so can I’.
 Whatever.
 Running with 800 other people on a Saturday morning is awesome.

 12. Being part of Parkrun is being part of something amazingly special.

 I don’t know that many people at our Parkrun.
 I have a few friends I meet there sometimes, although we’re all busy mums so we can go for weeks without being there together.
 I often see people I know well enough to have a little chat with at the end.
 But some weeks I go and none of my friends are there, and I don’t really know to anyone else.
 Yet the friendly nature of the event and the support along the route means someone always speaks to me or encourages me and I really feel like I’m part of something amazing.
 Knowing that all across the county, and indeed the world, thousands upon thousands of people are doing exactly the same as me, is amazing.